afxcode/proxtele/README.md

 # proxtele
-Send notification from proxmox to telegram bot
+Send backup notification from proxmox to telegram bot